arasateser/SQL-Projects/README.md

 # SQL-Data-Exploration-Project

-This is a data exploration and SQL training for myself.
+This is a umbrella project to explore data and a SQL training for myself.

-The dataset used in this project : ourworldindata.org/covid-deaths
+The Datasets that I used:

+covid_exploration > ourworldindata.org/covid-deaths